-Dr. Odenwald has written two books on space travel based on his perspective as an astronomer.
+Dr. Odenwald has written three books on space travel based on his perspective as an astronomer.
 See a short FAQ selection at the bottom of this page!

 The core questions are what they have always been: Where should we go?
 What will we do there? and How will it benefit folks back on Earth?

 Interplanetary Travel: An Astronomer’s Guide, Why is it that 50 years after the official start of the Space Age we do not have colonies on the moon and Mars already?
 Why are we still plodding along in Earth orbit?
 There are a million of these kinds of questions you can ask, but when you dig into their answers you uncover something very odd indeed.
 In this book, we discover that in fact we have all the technology we need to make it happen, but our current problem is we lack dreams.

 A Guide to Space Travel from A to B, is a condensed version of the previous two books and covers all of the same issues, though with fewer illustrations to make the cost substantially less!
 There is also a Kindel version of these books!

 - How long will it take to get to each of the planets?

 - What material is used to make spacecraft?

 - How long would it take to get to the nearest star?